Walgreens dives into primary care with clinic expansion

 "It's really about a different model of primary care," said VillageMD CEO Tim Barry.

-Insurers have become more interested in covering care that focuses on more than what happens in the doctor's office.
-The idea is to keep patients, especially those with chronic conditions, healthy and out of the hospital or emergency room.
+Insurers and other payers have become more interested in covering care or assistance delivered outside the doctor's office.
+The idea is to keep patients, especially those with chronic conditions, healthy and out of expensive hospitals or emergency rooms.

+Last year, CVS Health laid out plans to expand a new store format that provides dietitians and helps people monitor chronic diseases but does not include doctors.

+Experts say these retailers are picking a ripe target for their care expansions since a lot of health care spending is focused on chronic diseases like diabetes.
+But they face competition because many doctors offices are expanding the help they offer.

-But retailers like Walgreens will face a challenge in getting patients used to visiting their locations regularly for care, said Dr. Ateev Mehrotra, a Harvard Medical School professor who researches health care delivery.
+And stores like Walgreens also may be challenged in getting patients used to visiting their locations regularly for care, said Dr. Ateev Mehrotra, a Harvard Medical School professor who researches health care delivery.

-"I think there's an inherent uphill battle in convincing patients they should go to a store for their primary care," he said.
+"I think there's an inherent uphill battle in convincing patients they should go to a store for their primary care," he said, noting that this could be especially challenging with older patients who account for most adult primary care visits.

 Walgreens and VillageMD tested their clinics in the Houston market and plan to expand there, as well as Phoenix.

-Walgreens runs more than 9,200 stores in the United States and expects to bring these primary care clinics to 30 markets in the next five years.
+Deerfield, Illinois-based Walgreens Boots Alliance Inc. runs more than 9,200 stores in the United States.
+It expects to open 500 to 700 primary care clinics in 30 markets in the next five years.

+Walgreens said in a release that it intends to build "hundreds more" after that.
+It will aim to put the clinics in areas that may have a shortage of primary care doctors or an older-than-usual population.

+The company runs thousands of stores in other countries too, but officials said they were not planning to expand their primary care clinics internationally.

 Copyright 2020 Associated Press.
 All rights reserved.